 MIT has its own application and doesn't accept the Common Application or the Coalition Application.
 The MIT essay prompts you'll answer aren't found on any other college's application.

-You’ll need to answer 5 short MIT essay prompts (none more than 250 words) on various aspects of your life: what you do for fun, what department you’re interested in at MIT, a way that you contribute to your community, a description of your background, and a challenge that you have faced in your life.
+There are four MIT supplemental essays, and you'll need to answer all four (approximately 200 words each) on various aspects of your life: a description of your background, what you do for fun, a way that you contribute to your community, and a challenge that you have faced in your life.

 The MIT essay prompts are designed specifically to get to the heart of what makes you you.
 These essays help the admissions committee get a holistic picture of you as a person, beyond what they can learn from other parts of your application.